-Through new and appropriate processing technology, stable and defect-free joints can be created in efficient welding process.
+With the development of new and appropriate processing technology, stable and defect-free joints can be produced through an efficient welding process.

 Near-infrared laser, challenge of welding copper